JGCRI/pygcam/docs/source/setup.rst

 =======================

 This page provides an introduction to the XML-Setup system.
-The API is documented with the :doc:`xmlEditor` module.
+The API is documented with the :doc:`pygcam.xmlEditor` module.
 See also the :ref:`setup <setup-label>` sub-command.

 The XML-Setup system provides a Python API to the XML input files